Mpox vaccination clinical resources: Managing vaccine administration errors or deviations

 If an inadvertent vaccine administration error or deviation is found, health care providers should:

-As with usual practice, when managing errors and deviations, inquire about the client's history of adverse events following vaccination.
-If they experienced a significant local or systemic reaction, base your decision to offer subsequent doses on a case-by-case basis, in consultation with an allergist, immunologist or another appropriate physician.
+As with usual practice, when managing errors and deviations, inquire about the client's history of adverse events following previous Imvamune vaccination(s).
+If they experienced a significant local or systemic reaction, make your decision to offer a subsequent dose on a case-by-case basis, in consultation with an allergist, immunologist or another appropriate physician as indicated.

-Refer to the Canadian Immunization Guide smallpox and mpox vaccine chapter for information on vaccine administration (including simultaneous administration), safety and adverse events.
+Refer to the Canadian Immunization Guide smallpox and mpox vaccine chapter for information on vaccine administration (including concurrent vaccine administration), safety and adverse events.

-Serologic testing to assess vaccine-induced immunity is generally not recommended to respond to errors or deviations in vaccine administration.
-Health care providers are encouraged to contact their local public health authority and/or their provincial or territorial public health laboratory for advice if considering using serology to investigate an error or deviation.
+Serologic testing to assess vaccine-induced immunity is not recommended to respond to errors or deviations in vaccine administration.

 For other resources on vaccine administration practices, please consult the Canadian Immunization Guide.